EricomSoftwareLtd/tmpDoc2003/docs/release/deploymentguide/installation.rst

 The following process is dedicated to installing Shield using the **Installation Scripts**.
 It includes steps performed both on the **Rancher Server** Linux machine and on the Rancher user interface (using a browser).

-.. note:: When using **Ubuntu 16.04** for a Kubernetes system, some steps are needed for Kubernetes to run successfully.
-For more details, go `here <../deploymentguide/FAQ/knownissues.html#run-kubernetes-on-ubuntu-16-04>`_.

 Prepare The Rancher Server
 ==========================